 - Place your dripper on top of the mug you want to use and then use the paper filter to rest inside the dripper.

 - Measure out your water and beans; its best to add three tablespoons of light roast beans to nine ounces of water.

 - Add some cinnamon to give the coffee some taste.
 Cinnamon is a great substitute for cream and milk because it doesn’t contain the same calories and is packed with benefits for your immune system.

 - Soak the beans in boiling water and let them drip into the mug, do this until all the coffee beans have been broken down.

 - Pour any left over boiling water straight into the cup and stir the black coffee with the cinnamon stick.
 This can help boost your basal metabolism.
-Caffeine also plays another important role in our body by promoting blood circulation.
+Caffeine also plays another important role in our

 Good blood circulation can have a positive outcome in your basal metabolism, which means you’re going to feel full much quicker, avoiding sudden cravings.

 Studies show that if you drink 1 cup of coffee 30-60 minutes before exercise, it aids in the burning of fat more efficiently, boosting energy and fighting fatigue.2